bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 **Unsafe data structures**

-[Immutable-js](https://facebook.github.io/immutable-js/).
-Immutable
+The biggest problem that I have with the above code is that someone may accidentally modify the state during the render phase.

+The `Yome.state` is mutable and any function that has a reference to it during the render phase may accidentally change the state while it is, say, conjuring up some derivative state for some other function.
+This is easier to do than one may think.

-data is the most efficient way to prevent functions from inadvertently side effecting and accidentally ruining the data for the application.
+This could definitely cause some hard to find bugs and wreak havoc on the apparent independence of the functions that we are creating.
+It is for this reason that I would very likely start using immutable (persistent) data types like the ones found in [Immutable-js](https://facebook.github.io/immutable-js/).
+Immutable data is the most efficient way to prevent functions from inadvertently side effecting and accidentally ruining the data for the application.